gilbertdyer2/UnityDrawingRecognition/README.md

 *Array representation of this VerticalMap: {1, 1, 1, 1, 2, 2, 2, 2, 2}*

-The comparison score calculation for the VerticalMap is conceptually identical to.
+The comparison score calculation for the VerticalMap is identical to the HorizontalMap.

 It may be worth noting that when tested with the lowercase alphabet, the VerticalMap was slightly less reliable compared to the HorizontalMap.
 If you notice a significant drop in recognition success involving characters that may be more variable in the vertical axis, try reducing the VerticalMap's weight value with SetWeights().
 ## Documentation